-- Through the Company's defined purpose and strategy, key stakeholders on whom the success of the Company depends are identified.
-Please see page 9 of the Strategic Report for detail of our key stakeholders. - The Board seeks to understand the views of key stakeholders', and the impact of our behaviour and business on customers and clients, colleagues, suppliers, communities and society more broadly.
-Details of the Company's engagement with our stakeholders in 2019, and the link between stakeholder management and key decisions is set out in the section172(1) statement on page 9 of the Strategic Report.
-There is more to be done in this regard in 2020. - The Board monitors key indicators across areas such as culture, citizenship, conduct and customer satisfaction on a continuing and ongoing - Engagement by Board and management throughout the year with broader stakeholders through participation in forums and roundtables and joining industry, sector and topic debates. - Our long-standing commitment to the importance and value of colleague engagement continues; our people are our most valuable asset.
-Further detail on our workforce commitment and engagement model can be found on page 8 of the Strategic Report.
+- Through the Company's defined purpose and strategy, key stakeholders on whom the success of the Company depends are identified. - The Board seeks to understand key stakeholders' views, and the impact of our behaviour and business on customers and clients, colleagues, suppliers, communities and society more broadly.
+There is more to be done in this regard in 2020. - The Board monitors key indicators across areas such as culture, citizenship, conduct and customer satisfaction on a continuing and ongoing basis. - Engagement by Board and management throughout the year with broader stakeholders through participation in forums and roundtables and joining industry, sector and topic debates. - Our long-standing commitment to the importance and value of colleague engagement continues; our people are our most valuable asset.